pjugowiec/fusion-solar-unofficial-client/README.md

 Creating a FusionSolar client requires the use of a factory static method that will create the client instances.
 ![](../../CreateFusionSolarClient.png)

-The basic thing is to log in to get a <b>XSRF-TOKEN</b> token.
-After obtaining the token, get code/codes of the stations from which you want to get data, you can do it using the getStationList -> stationCode method or just from FusionSolar panel.
+The basic thing is to log in to get a **XSRF-TOKEN** token.
+After obtaining the token, get code/codes of the stations from which you want to get data, you can do it using the **getStationList** -> **stationCode** method or just from FusionSolar panel.
 Subsequent methods provide the target data.

+If you have any questions, please create an issue.